alexalvess/aurora-api-project/README.md

 # What is Aurora project?
 It's an open source project, written in .NET Core, currently in version 3.1.

-The project's goals is to show that is possible to create an architecture more simple than others and using some concepts like DDD (Design Driven Design).
+The project's goals is to show that it is possible to create an architecture more simple than others and using some concepts like DDD (Design Driven Design).

 ## Business proposal:
 This project is a simple PPE (Personal Protective Equipament) Management.
 The principle idea is to register workers and PPE and, with this data, allow to transfer PPE to a worker.